 If you or a loved one has suffered severe injuries in any kind of accident in Piatt County, whether vocational, recreational, or otherwise, you deserve maximum compensation for what you and your family are going through.
 That’s when skilled legal counsel becomes important.
-You should not hesitate to contact Spiros Law, P.C. for assistance with pursuing your claim for injuries, property damage, and emotional and physical suffering.
+You should not hesitate to contact Spiros Law, P.C. for assistance with pursuing your claim for injuries and emotional and physical suffering.

 Our service-oriented team has recovered more than $100 million for our clients in the last decade alone.
 We will outline all your legal rights and options in a free, initial consultation in our Champaign office or a location convenient to you.
 Call us at (815) 929-9292 or contact us online to set up an appointment to discuss your case.

 Spiros Law, P.C. represents clients in a wide range of personal injury matters.
 Some of the most common kinds of cases our team handles include, but are not limited to:

 - Medical malpractice— According to the 2018 Medical Malpractice Payout Analysis from Diederich Healthcare, Illinois had a total medical malpractice payout of $300,790,050 in 2017, an 11.49 percent increase from 2016.